visual-space/visual-editor/README.md

 <img src="https://github.com/visual-space/visual-editor/blob/develop/example/assets/github/visual-editor-demo.gif"/>

-**Why fork Flutter Quill?**
+## Why Fork Flutter Quill?
 While building the [Visual Space] platform we begun using [Flutter Quill] to render text content for nextgen interactive tutorials and projects.
-However, we had to deal with issues such as severe lack of documentation, lack of automatic testing and lack of technical support from the maintainers.
+Initially we attempted to extended Quill with additional features such as custom highlights.
+However, we had to deal with major issues such as opaque architecture, severe lack of documentation, lack of automatic testing and a complete lack of technical support from the maintainers.
 Therefore, we decided to fork Quill and improve it with additional features and a focus on higher quality standards.
+This [reddit post](https://www.reddit.com/r/FlutterDev/comments/uq340b/ive_decided_to_fork_flutter_quill_rich_text/) contains a detailed explanation.

+## Major Improvements Compared To Quill
+Check out the [changelog](https://github.com/visual-space/visual-editor/blob/develop/CHANGELOG.md) for a detailed review of what was changed.
+Also there's a [migration](https://github.com/visual-space/visual-editor/blob/develop/MIGRATING.md) guide for users migrating from Quill.

+- **[Maintainable Architecture](https://github.com/visual-space/visual-editor/issues/1)** - Source code was split in modules.
+Files were split in smaller files.
+A distinct state management layer was introduced.
+Class names have been simplified.
+We replaced the `ChangedNotifiers` with standalone streams.
+We simplified the `build()` methods.
+We merged the `Editor` and `RawEditor` in one file.
+- **[Extended Documentation](https://github.com/visual-space/visual-editor/issues/2)** - We are continuously adding in depth documentation to make it easier for new contributors to extend the source code.
+Quill has very little documentation and it lacks in depth explanation over the architecture.
+Our goal is to cover both new features and the legacy ones in detailed documentation.
+- **[Demo Pages](https://github.com/visual-space/visual-editor/issues/63)** - We've provided simple, concise demo pages to exemplify how to use Visual Editor for the various tasks you have.
+- **[Automatic Testing](https://github.com/visual-space/visual-editor/issues/3)** - In Quill there's no automatic testing available.
+New contributions constantly break the legacy code.
+The PR's are not policed enough.
+We started by adding tests and we are slowly increasing the coverage of the tests.
+- **[Custom Highlights](https://github.com/visual-space/visual-editor/issues/4)** - Highlights custom regions of text that are sensitive to taps and hovering.
+- **[Custom Markers](https://github.com/visual-space/visual-editor/issues/69)** - Same as highlgihts but instead of being temporary in the controller they are permanent in the document.
+- **[Active Discord Support Community](https://discord.gg/XpGygmXde4)** - You'll be able to get quick answers from the maintainers of the repo.
+We are available almost at all times to answer your questions.
+Including general Flutter and Dart questions.

 ## How To Start